How is 8 different and what do we have to offer that is new and GR8 !

-“Count It": This level is for novice performers with little dance experience.
-Technically they should execute beginning level skills such as chaine turns, pique turns, chasses, jetes, releve, battements, single pirouettes, knowing basic positions with feet and port-de-bras, etc. Choreographically, it is important they understand and connect with their music so they can relate with their personality.
+“Count It” - This level is for novice performers with little dance experience but does not mean the dancer is a new recreation dancer.
+Technically they should execute beginning level skills such as chaine turns, pique turns, chasses, jetes, releve, battements, single/double pirouettes, and know basic positions with feet and port-de-bras, etc. Choreographically, it is important they understand and connect with their music.

-“Dance It": This level is for intermediate dancers who have some dance experience.
+“Dance It” - This level is for intermediate dancers who have some dance experience.
 These dancers may have some competition experience but is not required.
-Technically the dancers have intermediate level skills such as double timing chaine turns, double pique turns, attitude turns, grande jetes, leaps in second, double pirouettes, a basic fouette or ala seconde combination, leg extensions showing strength, etc. Choreographically these dancers have more detailed choreography and musicality as well as being able to relate with their music thru their body and face.
+Technically the dancers have intermediate level skills such as double timing chaine turns, double pique turns, attitude turns, grande jetes, leaps in second, double/triple pirouettes, intermediate turn combos, leg extensions showing strength, etc. Choreographically these dancers have more detailed choreography and musicality as well as being able to relate with their music thru their body and face.

-“Live It": This level is for elite dancers with extensive dance experience.
+“Live It” - This level is for elite dancers with extensive dance experience.
 These dancers may have a lot of competition experience but is not required.
-Technically these dancers are executing advanced skills such as triple or more pirouettes, advanced fouette and ala seconde combos, off center turns, advanced leaps, and other turns and leaps that are stepping out of the regular technical comfort bubble.
+Technically these dancers are executing advanced skills such as multiple pirouettes, advanced turn combos, off center turns, advanced leaps, and other turns and leaps that are stepping out of the regular technical comfort bubble.
 Choreographically their body is matching their music with challenging and intricate movements while being emotionally connected.

-NUMBER OF ENTRIES
+NUMBER OF ENTRIES:

 Entries are accepted on a first come, first served basis.
 Dances are limited to the amount of performance time available.
 8 National Talent Competition reserves the right to add additional competition days, subtract competition days, move the competition location, and refuse entries at their discretion.

 Production (incorporates a theme, props, multiple dance styles, and all ages of dancers)

-ALL AGES ARE CALCULATED AS OF THE DANCERS AGE ON JANUARY 1, 2017.
+ALL AGES ARE CALCULATED AS OF THE DANCERS AGE ON JANUARY 1, 2022.
 For duets, trios and groups, average the age of all dancers in the group and drop the decimal.
 Our online system automatically calculates this for you.

-High Score Ages
+High Score Ages:

-5 and under, 6-8, 9–11, 12–14, 15–19, & 20 & Over.
+5 and under, 6-8, 9–11, 12–14, 15–19, 20 & Over.

-If there is an age protest on a dancer, it must be done prior to that awards ceremony.
+5 and under, 6-8, 9–11, 12–14, 15–19, 20 & Over If there is an age protest on a dancer, it must be done prior to that awards ceremony.
 Dancers will need to provide proof of birth certificate.
 If proof cannot be provided, that routine will not be eligible for overalls.

-- Double Platinum (276-284)
+Double Platinum (276-284)

 High Gold (255-266)

-Overall High Points
+Overall High Points:

-Top scoring routines are announced in 5 and under, 6-8, 9-11, 12-14, 15-19, and 20 and over age groups.
+Top scoring routines are announced in 5 and under, 6-8, 9-11, 12-14, 15-19, 20 and over age groups.
 Total number of entries determines the number of high points given.

 Ties are broken by judges.